hjhart/hjhart.blog/_posts/2015-08-11-i-spilled-water-on-my-macbook-pro.markdown

 summary: "Without a good backup strategy, spilling water on your Macbook can be devastating.
 Let's try to recover that laptop, or at least your data."
 ---

-# I spilled water on my MacBook Pro.
-What do I do?

 Okay, so you spilled water on your MacBook pro.
 Probably through your keyboard.
 Well, unfortunately, you're in a bad place.
 You may have just lost your computer, and it probably won't be covered by Apple.
 But hopefully we can recover your data.
 Let's get started!

 First, [review this article][liquid_damage] to take steps to try and recover your computer.